Professor, George Washington University

 Fadi Ghandour is a Jordanian entrepreneur who co-founded Aramex in 1982 and has served as its CEO since.
 He is a Founding Partner of Maktoob.com, the world’s largest Arab online community, which was acquired by Yahoo! in 2010.
 Ghandour is also a member of the Board of Abraaj Capital, the largest private equity firm in the Middle East and South Asia, is a Founding Board Member of Endeavor Jordan, and serves on the Advisory Board of the Suliman S. Olayan School of Business at the American University of Beirut.
 Between 2003 and 2006, he was the Middle East and North Africa Area Chairman of the Young Presidents’ Organization.
 Ghandour is passionate about supporting entrepreneurship in the Arab world and is an active angel investor focusing on start-ups in the Middle East and North African countries.

-President and Co-Founder of The Hand Foundation
+President of The HAND Foundation

 Richard K. Lyons

 Richard K. Lyons became the Bank of America Dean of the Haas School of Business, University of California, Berkeley, in July 2008.
 He is a graduate of the school’s undergraduate business program.
 Prior to becoming dean, Lyons served as the chief learning officer at Goldman Sachs in New York, where he was responsible for leadership development among the firm’s managing directors.
 His academic research has